Building Policy Framework

 Timeline

-Legislation to re-establish the Queensland Productivity Commission (QPC) will be introduced to Queensland Parliament by the end of 2024.
+Legislation to re-establish the Queensland Productivity Commission (QPC) was introduced to Queensland Parliament in November 2024.

 Once re-established, the QPC will start a Queensland building industry review in 2025.